gordonguthrie/voluntaryunionwebsite/docs/index.md

 This proposal is to complement *election-as-referendum* with an approach in which the Scottish Government acts as the adult in room and engages with other governments and political actors in the UK and Commonwealth with a view to putting the Union on a statutory, constitutional and voluntary basis.

-To that end I have [drafted a Bill](https://github.com/gordonguthrie/voluntaryunion) that defines a constitutional process.
+<span class="newthought">A start</span> must be made, and a draft [Act of Voluntary Union](https://github.com/gordonguthrie/voluntaryunion) is a start.
+It defines a constitutional process.

 It is not the last word, it is the first word.
 In the world of TikTok and remixes it is [available freely](./why_github.html) for anyone, SNP, Labour, in Scotland or furth of her, who wants to take and remix, rewrite, adapt.
 The precondition for enconstitutionalising is agreeing a process to do that.
 This Bill, based on long standing UK precedents is one way, it would be better with other input, criticisms and experience being applied to the draft.

+It is also my intention to furnish people with the arguments and facts to think about how we should approach voters who are at best ambivalent or anxious about independence.

 ## Further Reading